vinicius-n4/vinicius-n4/README.md

 ### Hello everyone!
-I'm a software developer with eight years of experience in the field of IT solutions.
-In 2020, I decided to change careers to be a backend developer, so I started to study on my own until I reached that goal.
-Currently, I'm part of a development team that uses the Golang and GCP infrastructure to develop a RESTful API platform.
+I'm a software developer with three years of experience.
+In 2020, I decided to change career to be a backend developer, so I started to study until reach that goal.
+Currently, I'm part of a development team that uses Golang and GCP infrastructure to develop a Restful Liveness API platform.

 ##
 ### Stats